bowmnath/halloween-game-scheme/README.md

 anyone makes the game interactive, I would love to see it!
 I'll gladly post a link here or accept a pull request.

+## Credit

+Thanks to Prof. Ira Woodring for designing the game and allowing me to reuse it and post this solution.

+## Posting Other Solutions

+I would appreciate if CIS 343 students not post their solutions to this project publicly in case other professors want to reuse this project in the future.
+I decided (and confirmed with Prof. Woodring) that it would be okay to post this solution because it is not object oriented and not in Python.

 ## Bugs

 I did not test this thoroughly at all, so there are no doubt bugs lurking.
 I am